 Faces are crucial to our social interactions, allowing us to extract information about one’s identity, gender, age, familiarity, and emotion.
 Familiar faces, like friends, family members, relatives, and celebrities, are discriminated more quickly and accurately than unfamiliar ones and this advantage is more pronounced under difficult viewing conditions when discriminating unfamiliar faces often fails (Ramon and Gobbini, 2018; Young and Burton, 2018).
 The neural correlates of this behavioural advantage also suggest an enhanced representation for familiar faces in the brain (Dobs et al., 2019; Landi and Freiwald, 2017).
 It is, however, unclear how face familiarity is processed and what neural networks contribute to familiar face recognition.

 Recent human studies have addressed this question by comparing how neural dynamics differ for familiar versus unfamiliar face processing (Ambrus et al., 2019; Collins et al., 2018; Dobs et al., 2019).
 In particular, research has focused on whether face familiarity is implemented using hardwired (tuned) feed-forward occipito-temporal mechanisms of the brain, as a result of repetitive exposures to familiar faces (di Oleggio Castello and Gobbini, 2015; Ellis et al., 1979; Young and Burton, 2018), or whether their processing involved top-down (feedback) mechanisms which enhanced the representation of pre-processed familiar faces (Gobbini and Haxby, 2006; Kramer et al., 2018).
-Previous studies, however, were limited in answering this question in three respects.
+Although those previous studies provided valuable insights about how familiarity with faces enhances their feedforward processing, their results were limited from certain aspects.
+Here we build on the extant face familiarity literature in three major ways.

 First, subjects in those studies were asked to detect predetermined faces or find matching between faces in series of consecutively presented faces, which made familiarity a task-irrelevant aspect of information processing.
 Such indirect (or passive) tasks may preclude the involvement of top-down familiarity-related feedback mechanisms (Ambrus et al., 2019; Dobs et al., 2019).
 Second, the familiar face images consisted of only celebrity faces.
 However, familiar faces cover a broad spectrum, ranging from celebrity faces, to highly familiar ones such as family members, relatives, friends, and even someone’s own face (Ramon and Gobbini, 2018).
 Therefore, it remains unclear where their results fall in a hypothesized “familiarity spectrum”, if the brain implements such a spectrum at all.
 A full understanding of familiar face recognition requires characterizing the computational steps and representations for different sub-categories of face familiarity, including personally familiar, visually familiar, famous, and experimentally learned faces.
 Such face categories might not only differ in terms of their visual representations and their information coding, but also with regard to the availability of personal knowledge, relationships, and emotions associated with the identities in question (Ramon and Gobbini, 2018).
 To our knowledge, only a few functional magnetic resonance imaging (fMRI) studies have closely investigated the differences among these levels of familiarity (Ida Gobbini et al., 2004; Landi and Freiwald, 2017; Leibenluft et al., 2004; Ramon et al., 2015; Sugiura et al., 2010; Taylor et al., 2009) while none have systematically compared the temporal dynamics of information processing for this "familiarity spectrum".
 Third, these studies did not investigate the possible interaction of information between feed-forward and feedback mechanisms to characterize their potential spatiotemporal contribution to familiar face recognition.
 For that purpose, they would need novel informational connectivity methods (Anzellotti and Coutanche, 2018), which would allow them to directly track the movement of information from a given brain area to direct the representations in the destination area towards the task goals.
 Such analyses can provide important insights towards understanding the neural mechanisms underlying familiar face recognition in humans.